jrihon/Ducque/README.md

 ## Environment

 ### Shell
-To access the Daedalus software from anywhere on your machine, add the following line to your `~/.bashrc` .<br />
+To access the Ducque software from anywhere on your machine, add the following line to your `~/.bashrc` .<br />
-Where path/to/program is the path to where you've installed Daedalus. (`$ pwd`) inside the Daedalus directory if you're unsure.
+Where path/to/program is the path to where you've installed Ducque. (`$ pwd`) inside the Ducque directory if you're unsure.
-`export PATH=$PATH:path/to/program/Daedalus/bin`
+`export PATH=$PATH:path/to/program/Ducque/bin`

 ### Python
 To run this project, you will need to add the libraries to your **python env**